First Universalist Society of Cincinnati

 4.5 The term of office for each member of the Board of Trustees shall be three years, beginning July 1 of the year in which elected.
 However, when a Trustee has been absent from three or more consecutive regular meetings of the Board (and such absence has not been excused by the Board for good cause), then, at the discretion of the Board, the term of such Trustee shall be declared vacant and filled by appointment or election in accordance with paragraph 4.13 or 8.1, whichever is appropriate.
 The provisions of 4.7 shall not apply to this paragraph 4.5.

 4.6 No fewer than sixty days prior to the annual meeting of the church, the President of the Board shall appoint a Nominating Committee.
-This committee shall select nominees to fill those vacancies for those Board members whose terms will expire on June 30 of the current year.
+This committee shall seek and select nominations through their own efforts and through open solicitation from the congregation, striving to represent the diversity of the congregation as expressed in section 2.1g, to fill those vacancies for those Board members whose terms will expire on June 30 of the current year and other positions to be voted on by the congregation.
 Anyone who has served a full term on the Board shall not be eligible to serve on the Board again until one year has passed.
 No two members of the same family shall be eligible to serve on the Board at the same time.
-No person who is paid as a staff person is eligible to serve on the Board.
+No person who is a paid staff person or a family member of a paid staff person is eligible to serve on the Board.

 4.8 A quorum for a meeting of the Board of Trustees shall be five members.

 4.9 Meetings of the Board of Trustees shall be held monthly at a time and place designated by the Board.
 Special meetings may be called by the President of the Board or upon petition signed by three members of the Board.
 As much advance notice as possible shall be given of all special meetings.